Enoch-Hsiao/ConwayBattleRoyale/README.md

 1) Making it a true battle royale by allowing more than two players to play a game
 2) Improving the aesthetics of the game
 3) Creating a more sophisticated landing page
-4) Enabling user auth, adding leaderboards
+4) Enabling user auth, adding ladder 1v1 leaderboards
+5) Input Sanitization, Database cleanup, test suites
+6) Different rulesets, obstacles, reward/penalty states... the possibilities are endless!

 ## Built with:
 - Visual Studio Code